Saberre/steam-sale-crawler/README.md

 How to use
 ----------

-Install dependencies first, make your own config.py, and run it!
+Install dependencies first by running `pip install -r requirements.txt`, make your own config.py, and run it!

 ```
 python sss_crawler.py